sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 .. math:: t = \frac{\bar{D}}{\hat\sigma_D / \sqrt{N}}

 where :math:`\hat\sigma_D` is the standard deviation of the difference scores.
-Since thit is just an ordinary, one-sample *t*-test, with nothing special about it, the degrees of freedom are still *N* - 1.
+Since this is just an ordinary, one-sample *t*-test, with nothing special about it, the degrees of freedom are still *N* - 1.
 And that is it.
 The paired samples *t*-test really is not a new test at all.
 It is a one-sample *t*-test, but applied to the difference between two